cloudonix/cloudonix-cli/README.md

 OPTIONS
-  --disable               Set the application as disabled --domain=domain         (required) Domain name or domain ID associated to the application --enable                Set the application as enabled --id=id                 Application ID
+  --disable               Set the application as disabled --domain=domain         [Default: Environment Variable] Domain name or domain ID associated to the application --enable                Set the application as enabled --id=id                 Application ID
   --name=name             Application name